bujojo16/obfuskey/Documentation/obfuskey.md

 You can choose to use only one very long and very complicated password but eventually, it could end-up in a password listing and that would be it.
 So what should you do ?
 Add more passwords.

 When performing the obfuscation using the program, you will be asked to add as many passwords as you wish.
 These passwords will be used to generate an obfuscated seedphrase and the next password will obfuscate the obfuscated seedphrase and none of the "in between" obfuscated seedphrases are saved, only the last one.
-By doing so, you are effectively squaring your security.
+By doing so, you are effectively exponentially improving security.
 Let me explain.

 If you use two passwords from the rockyou listing to protect your seedphrase, the attacker won't know when he broke one of the passwords meaning he will have to go through every possible password combination.
 Add a third password and you already have 2,7^21 possible outcome.
-Now this is only playing with the 14 millions password within the rockyou listing.
+Now this is only considering you would use three passwords from the rockyou listing (so out of 14 millions possibilities) but actually you will use passwords not in the listing and depending on the length of the passwords, the possibilities quickly grow towards infinity.

 In reality, because the attacker will not know the length of your passwords and will have only a small amount of hints regarding the passwords, the possibilities using 3 passwords are infinite.
 The attacker won't have any benefit of using this obfuscation to retrieve your original seedphrase than simply randomly generating seedphrases.